 Your son has entered into a developmental phase that involves a deep need for peer connection, so it makes perfect sense that he may be behaving in ways meant to impress his friends or fit in.
 This is a great opportunity to enter his world and show him that your support is unwavering and unconditional.

 Start by helping him talk about what he’s experiencing in class, including his frustrations, feelings, and fears about both his peers and art teacher.
 Bring it up casually but underscore the importance that his misbehavior in the classroom needs to be addressed.

 Once you’ve made it clear that you are ready to work through this together, help him to understand the impact he’s having on his peers, teacher, himself, and you.
-Moving the conversation from consequences (if you don’t start behaving, we will take away your phone) to impact (when you don’t listen, there are others in the class who may struggle or your behavior could impact your stellar GPA) will help deepen his self-awareness and sense of responsibility.
+Moving the conversation from discipline and consequences (if you don’t start behaving, we will take away your phone) to impact (when you don’t listen, there are others in the class who may struggle or your behavior could impact your stellar GPA) will help deepen his self-awareness and sense of responsibility.

 Discussion ideas can include:

 What was the problem?

 How did you choose to react to that problem?

 What was the impact of your choice?
 On yourself or on others?

 Is there a way you can make amends?